Debt to Income Ratio

 - Gross monthly income of $8,000 x .28 = $2,240 can be applied to housing

 - Gross monthly income of $8,000 x .36 = $2,280 can be applied to recurring debt plus housing expenses

 With a 29/41 (FHA) qualifying ratio

-If you'd like to run your own numbers, feel free to use our Mortgage Loan Pre-Qualification Calculator.
+If you want to calculate pre-qualification numbers with your own financial data, feel free to use our very useful Mortgage Qualification Calculator.

-Don't forget these are only guidelines.
-We'd be happy to help you pre-qualify to help you determine how large a mortgage loan you can afford.
+Remember these are just guidelines.
+We will be happy to help you pre-qualify to help you figure out how much you can afford.

 At Atlantic Financial Services, we answer questions about qualifying all the time.
 Give us a call at (732) 969-9300.